adriangb/di/docs/sharing.md

 ## Sharing and scopes

-Dependencies are shared within their scope and any innner scopes.
+Dependencies are share within their scope and any innner scopes.
-Once a dependency's scope exits, it's shared value is discareded and the next time the scope is entered a fresh value will be computed.
+Once a dependency's scope exits, it's share value is discareded and the next time the scope is entered a fresh value will be computed.